 The two most common ways manufacturers provide tools that are rust resistant are to make them from stainless steel or a chrome or chrome-vanadium plating.
 When purchasing a tool kit for your boat be sure to ask for tools made in this manner.
 Spraying a light coating of silicone spray, light oil/gun oil, or other rust inhibiting substance from time to time will further protect them from moisture and prevent oxidation.
 Also note in the picture above the rubber seal on the tool case to inhibit water from getting inside.
 This is a nice feature since humidity and water will be in and around your boat when being used and especially when stored at a marina.

 Maintaining battery and trailer connections and trailer lighting is first of all a matter of safety.
-Secondly, this marine electrical kit will cover additional types of maintenance and repairs.
+Shown above is a selection of tools we keep on hand for our boats.
+Marine electrical kits will cover additional types of maintenance and repairs.
 Commonly needed will be an assortment of connectors, wire cutters, wire strippers, connector crimpers, extra fuses based on your electronics and fuse box, electrical tape, extra 10-14 guage wire, and electrical connector grease called dielectric grease.
 Using dielectric grease and heat shrink connectors will help keep dirt and moisture from causing corrosion in your electric connections.
-Excellent additions to your marine tool kit.
+These electrical tools will make excellent additions to your marine tool kit.

 A good starter kit which you can use to fill in and replace used parts.
 Foldable yet both sides can be open at the same time.
 Also great for motorcycles, trucks, boats, jet skis, snowmobiles, etc. Contains: Crimping tool, 5 way, Insulated Screwdrivers: 1- Phillips #1 x 4", 1 - Slotted 5/32"x4", Long Nose Pliers 6", Voltage Tester (AC/DC, 3.5 - 400 Volt) Cable Ties: 250 pc - 3/32" x 4", 6 pc - 3/32" x 8", Assorted Velcro Ties 4 pc 15/32" x 5-3/4", Wire, 18 Gauge x 60", Electrical Tape (7mil x 3/4" x 30'), 1 pcTest Leads, 1 pc Fuse Puller, Blade Fuses: 2 pc of each 10A, 15A, 20A, 25A, 30A, Glass Fuses: 1 pc of each 5A, 9A, 10A, 15A, 20A, Assorted Wire Clamps: 10 pc - 1/8", 3 pc - 1/4", 3 pc - 3/8" and many more connectors